grittypuffy/storyforge/README.md

 Ensure you have the following dependencies installed on your system:

 1. [Bun](https://bun.sh): Performant JavaScript runtime, bundler and dependency manager used for the frontend.
 2. [Rust](https://www.rust-lang.org): Used for building cross-platform desktop application with Tauri.
-Install it via [`rustup`](https://www.rust-lang.org/learn/get-started)
+Install it via [`rustup`](https://www.rust-lang.org/learn/get-started).
+Install Tauri CLI using cargo via `cargo install tauri-cli`
 3. [Poetry](https://python-poetry.org/): Packaging and dependency manager for Python, used for the FastAPI backend.
 It is assumed that you have Python installed on your system.

 ## Building the project